amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 }
 {% endhighlight %}

-Any clue about the problem that the application might encounter? <br />
+*Any clue about the problem that the application might encounter?*

 It suffers from **ArrayStoreException** at runtime because the actual array object has the component type of **Integer** which can not store any value of type **Double**.

 ### Parameterized Array

-Let's have a look at the following problem now.
+Let's have a look at the following snippet to transform a collection to an array..

 {% highlight java %}
 public final class Helper {